kanagha/RSSFeedSubscriberDynamic/README.md

 2) Create channels for each user /rssfeeds/channel

-3) Subscribe to websocketendpoint for a given channel
+3) Subscribe to websocketendpoint /getfeeds

 Work In Progress: